factsmission/psps/README.md

 ## How does it work?

-When a URI for any account doesn't result in any triple `linked.guru` will loa d the data from the GitHub repository to the backing triple store using SPARQL.
+When a URI for any account doesn't result in any triple `linked.guru` will load the data from the GitHub repository to the backing triple store using SPARQL.